Tanzania National Parks Authority: Principal activities

 It is TANAPA's first and foremost goal to protect the wildlife and natural resources living in the park and to ensure tourists do not cause damage to the ecosystem.
 The organization has received various donations of vehicles and aircraft to help train rangers with modern technology and techniques.

 TANAPA also pays to maintain the park facilities for tourists and conservation activities such as Roads, Gates, Boundaries and Airstrips.
 TANAPA currently manages 26 airstrips throughout its network of national parks.
 Often forest fires break out in the parks and it is under TANAPA's mandate to put them out.
 The authority also has in place a Fire management plan implemented yearly which help reducing number of destructive insect e.g. tsetse fly, help reduce the amount of litter that can catalyze a fire during dry season and also early burning of the grass helps facilitate new forage for animals.

+Administration

+TANAPA is overseen by the Conservation Commissioner, who is supported by two Deputy Commissioners: one responsible for business development and the other for corporate services, such as managing relationships with tour operators.
+Additionally, there are four Zonal Commissioners for the Northern, Southern, Eastern, and Western zones.

+Since 29 January 2024, the current Conservation Commissioner is Musa Nassoro Kuji Juma.
+He succeeded Allan Kijazi, who held the position from 2011.